-Method Return Description authenticateUser(Cred credential) Sync4jUser This method verifies the user on EIS authorize(Principal principal, String resource) Officer.AuthStatus If required this method authorizes the user for a specific purpose.
+Method Return Description authenticateUser(Cred credential) Sync4jUser This method verifies the user on the back-end system, logging her in. authorize(Principal principal, String resource) Officer.AuthStatus If required, this method authorizes the user for a specific purpose. unauthenticateUser(Sync4jUser user) void If required, this method makes the user log out from the back-end system.

-Cred is a class in the package: com.funambol.framework.core
+Cred is a class in the package: com.funambol.framework.core.